 - Bridge/mezzanine/pre-public round.
 A company might decide to go public once its services and products have gained sufficient traction.
 Funds may be raised for mergers and acquisitions, financing the process of preparing for an initial public offering, or price reductions and other steps to reduce competition.

 If you need help understanding funding rounds, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.